maxcwolf/linux-on-windows-guide/README.md

 ## The Purpose of this Document

+First off, this document is aimed at those will little or no experience working in the command line.

-Using solutions like GitBash, Babun, or MinTTY are great if you are just starting out programming on a Windows machine.
-But if you want to harness the full power of a customizable UNIX based terminal, like you see all the "cool" developers doing on YouTube :wink:, then it's great to have the full power of Linux on your windows machine. :computer:
+Using solutions like [GitBash](https://gitforwindows.org/), [Babun](http://babun.github.io/), or [MinTTY](https://mintty.github.io/) are great if you are just starting out programming on a Windows machine (I'm not even going to mention the default Windows command line shells).
+However, these are all just emulators of a real UNIX shell with many caveats and missing features.
+If you want to harness the full power of a customizable UNIX based terminal, like you see all the "cool" developers doing on YouTube :wink:, then it's great to have the full power of Linux on your windows machine. :computer:

-Luckily, with the introduction of the Windows Subsystem for Linux (WSL) a few years ago, Windows developers can run a full Linux environment natively on their machines.
+Luckily, with the introduction of the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about) (WSL) a few years ago, Windows developers can run a full Linux environment natively on their machines.
+Giving them access to much more than previously available.

 With great shells like Z-Shell (Zsh) and awesome shell configuration tools like Oh-My-Zsh, you can customize your terminal on your PC to help with many quality of life improvements via plugins and configurations to help be a more efficient developer and do more.
 (There are other shells and config tools besides Zsh and OMZ, but this guide will focus on those).
 Have fun and enjoy! :tada: